 Reader Athlete: Sandra Dee Owens Age: 58 Lives In: Benson, Vt.
 Family: Husband Bill Owens, daughters Shannon Sirjane, Tamzen Brosnan Sport: Snow swimming

 Sandra Dee Owens, a grandmother of four, spends almost every day adventuring outdoors, despite—and because of—her severe scoliosis.
 Last summer, she rode both Appalachian Gap and Lincoln Gap in one day, and this winter, she will continue her goal to complete the Catamount Trail on skinny skis.
 In between, Owens swims in Sunset Lake, even when it’s partially frozen over.
-Owens’ self-published book, called Should, can be found at the Northshire Bookstore in Manchester, Vt. and on Amazon.com.
+Owens’ self-published book, called Should, can be found at the Northshire Bookstore in Manchester, Vt. and at sandradeeowens.com/should-1/

 How did you start snow swimming?